 One of the key elements of consumer protection is to verify any criminal record history that registrants/applicants may have.
 As such, we rely on Canadian Criminal Record & Judicial Matters Checks to assess an individual’s fitness for registration, under the Real Estate and Business Brokers Act, 2002 (the “Act”).

-In order to provide the appropriate level of consumer protection, the following applicants/registrants are required to obtain an original Canadian Criminal Record & Judicial Matters Check (CCRJMC) from their local police service, and submit it to RECO in support of their application, or as requested by the Registrar:
+In order to provide the appropriate level of consumer protection, the following applicants/registrants are required to obtain an original Canadian Criminal Record & Judicial Matters Check (CCRJMC) from their local police service, or online via Commissionaires or Frontier One, and submit it to RECO in support of their application, or as requested by the Registrar:

 - New salesperson or broker applicants.

 - Applicants who have pending charges and/or a criminal record history.